ggandor/y-combinator-tutorial/README.md

 A biological allegory
 ---
-The Y and Z combinators work a bit like loading the "genetic code" of a function into the function itself.
-The following analogy might sound weird, but I find it extremely illuminating: `Z` (the "incubating" function) is like an ovum, `f-maker` (the argument) is the sperm, while the child, `self-replicating-f` (the return value), and all its subsequent children are curious organisms that contain the genetic information of both of the original parents, but from then on can reproduce themselves without needing another individual.
+The Y and Z combinators work a bit like loading the "genetic blueprint" of a function into the function itself.
+The following analogy might sound weird, but I find it extremely illuminating: `Z` (the "incubating" function) is like an ovum, `f-maker` (the argument) is the sperm, while the child, `self-replicating-f` (the return value), and all its subsequent children are curious organisms that contain the full genetic information of both of the original parents, and from then on can reproduce themselves without needing another individual.
 A bit of a mindfuck, yeah.